-Whilst hemp plants can produce a wide range of cannabinoids, including tetrahydrocannabinol (THC), the intoxicating cannabinoid in marijuana, this particular strain does not produce enough THC to create intoxicating effects when consumed.
+Whilst plants can produce a wide range of cannabinoids, including tetrahydrocannabinol (THC), the intoxicating cannabinoid in marijuana, this particular strain does not produce enough THC to create intoxicating effects when consumed.

 It is one of the fastest-growing plants and was one of the first plants to be spun into usable fibre – 10,000 years ago.

 The fibrous stem of the plant an be divided into 4 categories:

 The outer bast fibers

 THE POSITIVE BENEFITS:

 3/ Is UV light resistant

 4/ Is carbon negative – which means it absorbs more carbon from the atmosphere during its growth